Plenty of men go through life feeling stuck, uninspired, and disconnected from a sense of purpose at some point in life.

 They look for validation via material possessions.

 They’re caught in a cycle of competitive consumerism, focused on acquiring the latest gadgets, the biggest house, or the fanciest car in a misguided attempt to fill an internal void.
-This obsessive comparison to others leaves them perpetually unsatisfied and blind to the non-material sources of genuine happiness.
+This obsessive comparison to other everyone around them leaves them perpetually unsatisfied and blind to the non-material sources of genuine happiness.

 They demand instant gratification and are frustrated by any process that takes time.